Plymouth Autism Spectrum Service

 P.A.S.S. intends to provide a service that is strengths-based, person-centred, holistic, time-sensitive, accessible, appropriate, dynamic and responsive.
 The aim is to promote and provide pro-active strategies to support adults with autism to live their lives as they want and to prevent the number of crises that they may experience.

-P.A.S.S. offers two services
+P.A.S.S. offers three services

 - Advice Service